-There is no doubt that each one of us has experienced the pain of an upset stomach or the discomfort of feeling nauseous.
+There is no doubt that each of us has experienced the pain of an upset stomach or the discomfort of feeling nauseous.
 In my household, we go through it at least twice a year: at the start of school and during vacation.
-My little boys are the most affected by it.
+Unfortunately, my little boys are the most affected by it.
 Luckily, my mom taught me how to make this soothing ginger and lemon tea to bring them some relief.

 Gingerol and Shogoal are the main active components that give ginger its medicinal effectiveness.
-Both compounds affect the digestive system reducing stomach spasms.
+Both compounds affect the digestive system by reducing stomach spasms.

 Ginger also promotes the release of blood-pressure-regulating hormones, which can contribute to the relief from nausea.

 Could ginger be harmful?

 In general, ginger is safe for consumption.
 However, for some people, it might cause acid reflux.
 Pregnant women should always check with their doctor before taking any herbal or traditional remedy, and ginger is no different.

 If you take any medication for a chronic condition, check with your doctor for interactions.
 Also, check out this link to find a list of all the medicines that are not compatible with ginger.

 During an upset stomach episode, the acidity of the digestive system is higher than it should be.
 Lemon juice is a neutralizing acid, and taking, in this case, will balance the pH, bringing a much-needed relief by forming bicarbonate (salt) and water.

 The high vitamin C content in lemons also boosts the immune system’s responsiveness, speeding up the healing process.
 However, be aware that heat does destroy vitamin C, so try to avoid boiling lemons.